hbctraining/Intro-to-R-online-Catalyst/lessons/1B_Segment_1_Video_B.md

 R is trying to run that sentence as a command, and it doesn't work.
 We get an error in the console *"Error: unexpected symbol in "I am" means that the R interpreter did not know what to do with that command."*

-When creating scripts for your own analyses, be sure to comment liberally.
-This will help future you and other collaborators know what each line of code (or code block) was meant to do.
 A shortcut for commenting is `Ctrl + Shift + C`.
 If you want to comment an entire chunk of text you could try this:

 **Highlight code and use comment shortuct**
 ```r